raredigits/raredigits.art/styles/typography/lists/index.md

     <div>
         <p>Tables default to <code>min-width: 100%</code>, occupying the full width of their parent element.
 Horizontal scrolling <code>overflow-x: auto;</code> prevents disruption of the overall layout grid.
         </p>
+        <p>For small tables and table-style data presentation, , the <code>.table-small</code> selector is available with left-aligned content.</p>
         <p>Always remember the primary purpose of tables: presenting data for quick analysis and comparison.
 Don’t overload tables with unnecessary information or use them for content better presented as text or graphics.
         </p>
     </div>